-International capital projects:KRMS has done collaborative knowledge sharing with the George Institute in Sydney, Australia as well as with the Injury Prevention Network in Wellington New Zealand.
-KRMS has does extensive collaborative work with the USA via research and sharing of Indigenous expertise with the Administration for Native Americans in Washington, DC.
+International capital projects:KRMS has done collaborative knowledge sharing with the George Institute in Sydney, Australia, as well as with the Injury Prevention Network in Wellington New Zealand.
+KRMS has does extensive collaborative work with the USA via research and sharing of Indigenous expertise with the Administration for Native Americans and Indian Health Services (HHS) in Washington, DC and Rockville, MD.

 Note: This document is presented in the language provided by the author/source.
 Most of the information contained in Canadian Company Capabilities (CCC) has been provided by sources external to Industry Canada.
 The accuracy, currency and reliability of the information contained in CCC are the sole responsibility of the registered companies and related organizations.
 Industry Canada assumes no responsibility in this respect.
 The registered businesses shall ensure the continued monitoring of the information contained in CCC and ask that it be modified when necessary.